vale-cocoa/VDLBinaryExpressionsAPI/README.md

 **A B + C \**

 would be the postfix representation for the bracketed verision *(A + B) * C*.
-This notation can be easily evaluated by a compiutational systems by using a stack.
+This notation can be easily evaluated by using a stack.

 ## API Overview
+### Binary expressions represented as collections of tokens
-Expressions can be represented as collections of tokens, where each token is either an operand, an operator or a bracket (open/close).
+Expressions can be represented as collections of tokens, where each token is either an operand, an operator —or a bracket (opened/closed) for the infix notation.

 The position of each token inside the collection will match its position in the expression: that is a token at the first index of a collection is the leftmost in the expression.

+### Functionalities by extension on Collection protocol
 The public API add functionalities to `Collection<BinaryOperatorExpressionToken<T>>` providing instance methods for:

 * validation/conversion of its content to an expression in either infix or postfix expression via:
     * `validInfix()`
     * `validPostfix`
 * combination into a postfix expression of its content via an operation with another expression via `postfixCombining(using:with:)`
-* —eventually— evaluation of its content into the result for the represented expression via `evaluate()`
+*  evaluation of its content into the result for the represented expression via `evaluate()` —available when certain criteria are met.
+* codability via `Codable` protocol of the expression —available when certain criteria are met.

 ### Building blocks
 As mentioned before this API introduces instance methods on `Collection` with an `Element` of type `BinaryExpressionToken<T>`, which is the basic bulding block for these expressions.